TowerBR/backup_software_testing/test_07_Thunderbird_kairasku_branches.md

 ## Objective

-Evaluate the performance of branches developed by Kai Risku:
+The purpose of this test is evaluate the performance of branches developed by Kai Risku running backups of a repository with Mbox and SQLite files (a Thunderbird profile):

 * [hash_window](https://github.com/kairisku/duplicacy/tree/hash_window)
 * [file_boundaries](https://github.com/kairisku/duplicacy/tree/file_boundaries)